Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 For every 1 hour you spend fishing, roll :material-dice-d6: 5d6.
 The process varies slightly depending on your skills:

-- **Proficiency in Wisdom (Survival) or Intelligence (Arcana):** You can reroll a number of times equal to your Wisdom (Survival) or Intelligence (Arcana) modifier.
+- **Proficiency in Wisdom (Survival) or Intelligence (Arcana):** You can reroll a number of times up to to your Wisdom (Survival) or Intelligence (Arcana) modifier.
 If you have both proficiencies, use the highest modifier.
 - **No Proficiency:** You can reroll a number of dice equal to your Wisdom or Intelligence modifier, using the highest modifier.

 You can reroll the same die more than once.
 After rerolling, keep each final die result.